mitchins/shellhorn/monitor/README.md

-# Conch Monitor 🐚👁️
+# Shellhorn Monitor 🐚📯

-A lightweight Docker service that monitors MQTT for orphaned conch commands and sends alerts when commands die unexpectedly.
+A lightweight Docker service that monitors MQTT for orphaned shellhorn commands and sends alerts when commands die unexpectedly.

 ## What It Does

-Conch Monitor solves the "when it dies unexpectedly" problem by:
+Shellhorn Monitor solves the "when it dies unexpectedly" problem by:
-1. **Tracking active commands** - Listens for `conch/start` messages
+1. **Tracking active commands** - Listens for `shellhorn/start` messages
 2. **Detecting orphans** - Commands that started but never reported completion
 3. **Sending alerts** - Pushover notifications when orphaned commands are detected